 The Authority entered into a 7 year contract for waste collection and recycling with effect from 1st October 2010.
-This arrangement has been determined to be an embedded finance lease for the vehicles utilised in performing the service, and the payment due under the contract includes vehicles utilised in performing the service.
+This arrangement has been determined to be an embedded finance lease as the vehicles utilised in performing the service are used solely upon the WODC contract.
+Therefore an element of the contract sum has been attributed to the lease of the vehicles.
 The assets acquired under this lease are carried as Property, Plant and Equipment in the Balance Sheet at the following net amounts:

-31/03/2011 31/03/2012
+31/03/2012 31/03/2013

 £000 £000

 Other Land and Buildings

-Vehicles, Plant, Furniture and Equipment 2,129 2,042
+Vehides, Plant, Furniture and Equipment 2,042 1,750

-2,129 2,042
+2,042 1,750